Cognigy/Documentation/docs/en/docs/live-agent/contacts.md

 Contacts section in Live Agent contains the details of End Users/Customers that you have interacted with using Live Agent Widget.
 You can consider it as Customer Data Base.

-Click on Contacts on Home Live Agent Dashboard.
+Click on Contacts on the Live Agent Dashboard.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-dashboard-contacts.png" width="100%" alt="Live Agent Dashboard Screen" />